jhajek/Linux-text-book-part-1/files/final-project/final.md

 Create a folder in your private GitHub repo, under the itmo-356 directory, create a folder named **final-project** and in the directory push:

 * Your shell-script named: `final-XYZ.sh` -- XYZ is your initials
-* And all the supporting files needed to execute your script succesfully
+* And all the supporting files needed to execute your script successfully
 * Submit to Blackboard the URL to this file